cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-projects.md

 # Transfer Ownership of Project

 You can transfer projects that you own to another organization you are a part of or to another user in the organization.
-Projects can only be transferred from our [Dashboard](https://on.cypress.io/dashboard).
+Projects can only be transferred from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.

 ![Transfer Project dialog](https://cloud.githubusercontent.com/assets/1271364/22708695/440f4e5c-ed45-11e6-9a98-8f91b67871a3.png)

 # Delete a Project

 You can delete projects you own.
 This will also delete all of their recorded runs.
-Deleting projects can only be done from our [Dashboard](https://on.cypress.io/dashboard).
+Deleting projects can only be done from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.

 ![Delete project dialog](https://cloud.githubusercontent.com/assets/1271364/22708770/89f3080a-ed45-11e6-820e-7a8880fb0c20.png)